torproject/tor/doc/HACKING/Maintaining.md

 ## Alpha and Master Branches

-The Tor repository always has at all times a **master** branch which contains the upstream ongoing development.
+The Tor repository always has at all times a **main** branch which contains the upstream ongoing development.

 It may also contain a branch for a released feature freezed version which is